-A therapeutic product’s regulatory strategy is a key component of product development.
+First of all a therapeutic product’s regulatory strategy is a key component of product development.
 It is important that the regulatory strategy be developed very early in the drug-development process.
 As soon as the target product profile (TPP) has been determined, the regulatory strategy can be worked out as a pathway to support the TPP.
 The regulatory strategy is a reverse-engineered document such that once one has developed a TPP (i.e., the objective is established), one can then work backward to determine what information is needed to achieve the goal.

-Within a company, there are usually many players from a variety of departments who work on developing the regulatory strategy.
-Since this strategy involves all aspects of a drug, individuals with expertise in chemical synthesis, toxicology, biology, clinical and regulatory affairs, marketing, government affairs, and reimbursement should all provide input into the regulatory strategy to ensure it is as comprehensive as possible.
+Within a company, there are usually many players from a variety of departments who work on developing the regulatory strategy. furthermore this strategy involves all aspects of a drug, individuals with expertise in chemical synthesis, toxicology, biology, clinical and regulatory affairs, marketing, government affairs, and reimbursement should all provide input into the regulatory strategy to ensure it is as comprehensive as possible.

 The clinical trial program should support the regulatory strategy.
 In other words, if the outcome of a clinical trial is not providing information that is supportive or pivotal to a future marketing application, its value should be questioned — at least in the early stages of drug development or in situations where cost plays a major role.